celestiaorg/orchestrator-relayer/docs/orchestrator.md

 ## How to run

+### Requirements

+To run an orchestrator, you will need to have access to the following:

+* *Access to your EVM address private key.
+This latter doesn't need to be funded in any network.
+If yours is not yet set, check the [register an EVM address](#register-evm-address) section.
+* *A list of bootstrappers for the P2P network.
+These will be shared by the team for every network we plan on supporting.
+* *Access to your consensus node RPC and gRPC ports.

 ### Install the QGB binary

 Make sure to have the QGB binary installed.
 Check [here](https://docs.celestia.org/nodes/qgb-binary) for more details.